gflohr/Locale-XGettext/samples/README.md

     ./xgettext-lines.py: no input file given
     Try './xgettext-lines.py --help' for more information!

-Whether you want to mix Perl and Python in one file, or keep them separate
-- as described above - is a matter of taste.
+Whether you want to mix Perl and Python in one file, or keep them separate - as described above - is a matter of taste and your individual requirements.

 ## Reading Strings From Other Data Sources